TechGrounds-Cloud8/cloud8-abdeslamazhir/Week 4 Cloud Fundamentals/AZ 3 Advantages of the cloud.md

 - No upfront costs.

-- Azure Cloud computing is a consumption-based model.

 - Azure cloud service providers operate on a consumption-based model, meaning that end users only pay for the resources they use.
 This will replace Capital Expenditure (CapEx) with Operational Expenditure (OpEx).
 A consumption-based model has many advantages, including:

-- There is no need to buy and manage expensive infrastructure that may not be fully utilized by users.
-The ability to pay for additional resources when needed.
-The ability to stop paying for resources that are no longer needed.